KidPudel/Iggy-s-Vault/gamedev/godot/Godot resource.md

 **Resources are data containers designed for serialization.** They inherit from `RefCounted`, meaning they're automatically freed when no longer referenced.
+**Resources are for data you need to reference/modify/save independently of where it's displayed.**

 ## Core Concept